pokrhitman/little_lemon_website/README.md

 ## ♿ Accessibility & AI-Readiness

 This project goes beyond traditional accessibility (a11y) and proactively prepares for the future of web automation and AI agents.
-Key features include:
+Key standards and features include:

 - **Semantic HTML**: All pages use correct landmarks (`<nav>`, `<main>`, `<header>`, `<footer>`), headings and label structure.
-- **Keyboard Navigation**: All interactive elements are keyboard accessible (forms, buttons, pop-ups, etc.).
+- **Keyboard Navigation**: All interactive elements (forms, buttons, pop-ups, dialogs, cards) are keyboard accessible.
-- **ARIA Labels & Roles**: Dynamic UI elements (popups, alerts, form feedback) use proper `aria-label`, `aria-live` and roles to announce changes to screen readers and bots.
+- **ARIA Labels, Roles & Live Regions**: Dynamic UI elements (popups, dialogs, alerts, form feedback) use appropriate `aria-label`, `aria-live` and semantic roles to announce changes to screen readers and assistive tech.
-- **Skip Link**: Prominent “Skip to main content” link at the top of every page for keyboard and screen reader users.
+- **Skip Link**: Prominent “Skip to main content” link appears at the top of every page for keyboard and screen reader users.
-- **High Contrast & Focus States**: Color system and visible focus indicators help all users—including those with visual impairments or on touch devices.
+- **High Contrast & Focus States**: Color system and clear focus indicators help all users, including those with visual impairments or on touch devices.
-- **Accessible Forms**: All inputs and controls have explicit labels, validation, and accessible feedback.
+- **Accessible Forms**: All inputs and controls have explicit labels, validation, error feedback, and helper text announced via `aria-describedby`.
+- **Accessible Dialogs & Popups**: All modal dialogs use correct roles (`role="dialog"`, `aria-modal="true"`) are fully keyboard accessible, and announce content changes.
-- **Structured Data for AI Agents**: Implements [Schema.org](https://schema.org/Restaurant) structured data in the site `<head>`, enabling search engines and AI assistants to understand the restaurant, menu and reservation options.
+- **Structured Data for AI Agents**: Implements [Schema.org](https://schema.org/Restaurant) structured data in the site `<head>`, enabling search engines and AI assistants to understand the restaurant, menu, and reservation options.
+- **Dark Mode & Reduced Motion**: Theme toggle supports both light and dark color schemes; respects user OS/browser preference for reduced motion.
-- **Future-Proof Philosophy**: Designed so AI agents (e.g., digital assistants, browser bots) can navigate, extract data and perform actions like menu lookups or reservations as the next web generation emerges.
+- **Future-Proof Philosophy**: Designed for AI agents (digital assistants, browser bots) to navigate, extract data and perform actions such as menu lookups or reservations as next-gen web automation emerges.
+- **Continuous Accessibility Review**: New features and pages are regularly tested for accessibility with keyboard navigation, screen readers and a11y tooling.

+### Standards

+This project aims to meet or exceed [WCAG 2.1 AA](https://www.w3.org/WAI/WCAG21/Understanding/) guidelines and is suitable for organizations with strict ESG, legal or supplier compliance requirements.
+Accessibility is considered throughout the design and development process with ongoing review and reasonable accommodation of accessibility requests.

 ---